kumagai-group/pydefect/docs_rst/tutorial.rst

 With :code:`ds` sub-command, we can build the :code:`defect_in.yaml` file.
-An example of `defect.in` for MgSe looks as follows:
+An example of :code:`defect.in` for MgSe looks as follows:

 ::